FolkertVanVerseveld/aoe/BUGS.md

 Symptom                  | Cause                                     | Solution
 -------------------------|-------------------------------------------|-------------------------------------------------------
-Ugly user interface font | The original game font could not be found | No workaround at the moment No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it Cannot patch DRS bitmap  | The bitmap header is also included        | Strip the header manually
+Ugly user interface font | The original game font could not be found | No workaround at the moment "    "    "         "    | Or: rendered font looks misplaced         | "  "          "  "   "
+No music                 | The CD-ROM audio partition is not mounted | Open the directory in your filebrowser to automount it Cannot patch DRS bitmap  | The bitmap header is also included        | Strip the header manually